TheMonk2121/ai-dev-tasks/103_yi-coder-integration.md

 - Evaluation Batch Size: 384
 - Offload KV Cache to GPU: On
 - Flash Attention: On
-- K / V Cache Quantization: (optional) q8_0 for both
+- K / V Cache Quantization: (the execution engine) q8_0 for both

 #### **Prompt Tab Settings**
 1. Select Template (Jinja) and paste the full template: